Neural-Finance/Neural-Finance/README.md

 # Neural-Finance
-State of the art, using deep learning in quantitative finance
+【State of the art】using deep learning in quantitative finance